glaciers-in-archives/snowman/README.md

 Static files are placed in the `static` directory and will be copied to the root of your built site.
 For example, the file `static/css/buttons.css` would be copied to `site/css/buttons.css`.

+If you have only made changes to static files and want to build your site, you can do so with `snowman build --static`.
+The `static` flag ensures that Snowman only updates static files rather than doing a full build.

 ### Child templates

 While child templates are regular Go templates, they are invoked with Snowman's `include` or `include_text` functions with the full path to a template rather than a Go template name.